hantsy/building-restful-apis-with-springmvc-gitbook/build-rest.md

 	Page<Post> posts = postRepository.findAll(PostSpecifications.filterByKeywordAndStatus(q, status), page);

-`page` argument is a `Pageable` object which can transfer pagination parameters from client request, and return result is a typed `Page` object, it includes the items of the current page and page naviation meta, such as total items, etc.
+`page` argument is a `Pageable` object which can transfer pagination parameters from client request, and return result is a typed `Page` object, it includes the items of the current page and page navigation meta, such as total items, etc.

 ## Application Service

-A service can delegate CRUD operations to repository, also act as gateway to other bound context, such as messageing, sending email, fire events etc.
+A service can delegate CRUD operations to repository, also act as gateway to other bound context, such as messaging, sending email, fire events etc.

 	@Service
 	@Transactional